JuliusNixi/unipi-free-classrooms-now/README.md

 The HTML and Javascript are static files, so are served directly by GitHub through the GitHub Pages feature.
 But the core of the project is its APIs, written in Python that get, parse and process the data.
 Since getting the data needs a browser with enabled Javascript, a full server is needed.
 So the APIs are hosted on my own little free cloud machine hoping it will stay alive.

 ## Can I re-host the APIs?
 Yes, sure, you will need a full server with Python 3 and the "APIs/python_requirements.txt" installed.
+Note that you also need the chrome-driver used by Selenium, you can download it for free on the web.
+Then pass the chrome-driver's path to the APIs Python script as first shell argument.

 ## Can I use your hosted APIs to build other things?
 Yes, but as previosly mentioned, my little free cloud machine is precarious, so do so at your own risk.